-This is sure to be a hell of a move: Y&H Mercantile, a boutique clothing shop in Richmond, Virginia recently announced that it will be closing up shop after two years on the East Coast and moving all the way across the country, returning to its roots in Oakland, California.
+This is sure to be a heck of a move: a boutique clothing shop in Richmond, Virginia recently announced that it will be closing up shop after two years on the East Coast and moving all the way across the country, returning to its roots in Oakland, California.

 Although they’ll be liquidating some of their merchandise with a sidewalk sale sometime this month, there’s little doubt that a lot of clothing will be left offer to be packed into shipping crates and sent over the nearly 3,000 miles between the two cities.
 And that’s to say nothing of the store fixtures, signage, and other items that will come along with proprietors Yaa Taah and Hansi Armentrout.